Public Information Assistant

 Because if you look at the people who have been arrested, who have been tried, even those who are still not tried but who will be tried, it may be very soon, so you find that such an institution is very important in co-, in contributing to justice and reconciliation, because the people who planned such killings in the country and you, you don’t bring them to justice, so that one would be a very big judicial disappointment.

 So I hope such an institution gives us a lot of experience in terms of bringing people to trial, and trying them.
 It’s very important because it forms the history of this country.
 Back to another experience, there is a lot to learn.
-As I told you, besides being a journalist, besides being an information man, I have also a lot of experience in economics and the economics professions, but surely I have learned a lot, especially a lot of legal terminologies.
+As I told you, besides being a journalist, besides being an information man, I have also a lot of experience in economics and the economics profession, but surely I have learned a lot, especially a lot of legal terminologies.

 So, okay I’m not a lawyer by profession but I have a lot of ideas about all these justice and judicial proceedings.
 So, there is a lot of experience which I have gained from this institution and I hope it would help me also in the future.
 So even when the tribunal closes down, I hope I have gained a lot of skills which I can also, the experience which I can also extend to other similar institutions, if I get an opportunity to serve them.
 So surely, I hope there is a lot to learn from such an establishment.